dalibo/emaj/docs/en/impactsAdmin.rst

 Integrated Logical Replication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 PostgreSQL includes logical replication mechanisms.
 The replication granularity is at the table level.
-The *publication* object used with logical replication is quite close to the E-Maj table group concept, except that a *publication* cannot contain sequences.
+The *publication* object used with logical replication is quite close to the E-Maj table group concept.

 **Replication of Application Tables Managed by E-Maj**